Christian Yelich Player Props: Brewers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 14th-ranked team ERA across all MLB pitching staffs (4.18).
+- The Dodgers' 4.18 team ERA ranks 13th among all league pitching staffs.

-- Dodgers pitchers combine to allow 34 home runs (one per game), the ninth-fewest in the league.
+- Dodgers pitchers combine to give up 38 total home runs at a clip of one per game (to rank 12th in the league).

-- The Dodgers will look to Gonsolin (0-0) in his third start of the season.
+- The Dodgers are sending Kershaw (5-2) out for his eighth start of the season.
+He is 5-2 with a 2.53 ERA and 48 strikeouts in 42 2/3 innings pitched.

-- His most recent appearance came on Tuesday against the Philadelphia Phillies, when the righty went 4 2/3 innings, surrendering three earned runs while giving up five hits.
+- In his last appearance on Saturday, the lefty tossed 4 2/3 innings against the San Diego Padres, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.